 3) Install a Humidifier

 A humidifier, as the name suggests, adds moisture to the room to improve the relative humidity of air circulating in your home.
 Low humidity air is difficult to breath.
 Furthermore, it has a poor heat-carrying capacity.
 This means that a humidifier will help to improve home comfort as well as increase the efficiency of the HVAC system.
 You can talk to your HVAC provider about the best humidifier to install in your home.
 Although it may not sound appealing at first, don’t think of this as keeping your home humid.
-Far from it.
-We just notice that our home stays warmer easier, and our skin doesn’t dry out as much.

 4) Reinforce Your Insulation